AlexeyYurko/a-task/README.md

 We expect it to be written in the way so that it could go in production and be maintained by your teammates - please have in mind that we use Python 3 and Django.
 Don't spend too much time on Docker (if any), that's not what we pay attention to.

-Feel free to ask me a question on skype vitaliy.kotik.

 When ready, please share your private repository with https://github.com/kotik